If you ask, Tell me about Jodi, the important stuff. . .

 I’m a noticer, a word-wrestler, one who uses up the last drop of her daily allotment of grace—and often has to ask for more.
 I rarely get things right the first time, but I’m learning that starting over in multiples isn’t as bad as you might think.
 I wonder…a lot, about a lot of things.
 But not so much that I’ve lost my sense of wonder with this adventure called life.

-If you ask what I want to do for the rest of my life, here’s what I’ll say: I want to keep having meaningful conversations with others about things that matter…I want to write in a way that compels minds to think, hearts to open, and spirits to stretch Godward on tiptoe.
+I want to keep having meaningful conversations with others about things that matter.
+I want to write in a way that compels minds to think, hearts to open, and spirits to stretch Godward on tiptoe.
 I want to resist the pull to play it safe, be moderate, & show only my best side.
 When I pray, “Be big in me, O God,” I want to mean it.
-And one more thing…I want to drink coffee and eat cupcakes whenever possible.
+And one more thing…I want to drink good coffee and eat cupcakes whenever possible.